px-pole/Ivenn/README.md

 Ivenn is a private, desktop-first household inventory and warranty tracker for recording possessions, receipts, serial numbers, and replacement values.
 It helps households prepare insurance-ready exports and avoid missed warranty expirations.

-The intended GitHub repository name is **`Ivenn-inventory-vault`**.
-The desktop app starts its own local FastAPI service and keeps household records on the device.

 ## Why this project matters

 This project combines a real-world data model with operational concerns that matter in production: secure uploads, structured reports, reminders, and clean API boundaries.
 It is a strong fit for a portfolio because it demonstrates practical backend work rather than just a toy CRUD app.